Motley Fool Stock Picks Have Strong Returns

 It’s a stock picking service for people who want to try their hand at beating the markets — that’s it.

 The Motley Fool Stock Advisor is an excellent value for moderate to experienced investors who want help maximizing their returns.
 At $199 per year, the service offers stock investing choices based on a disciplined perspective.
 The subscription allows you to directly access the Fool investing community, which is an important value add.
-They’re offering a free 30 day trial, so you can always sign up and cancel after a couple of weeks if you aren’t a fan.
+They’re offering a 50% off right now, so you can always sign up and cancel after a couple of weeks if you aren’t a fan.

 Here is a handy video describing the service and the Motley Fool stock picks approach.